albavolta/albavolta.github.io/README.md

 >
 > If there are people getting rich by tricking consumers, lobbying for tax loopholes and anti-competitive regulations, we should stop them.
 Not because this is causing economic inequality, but because this is blatant stealing.
 >
-> The desire to fix the world is nobel.
-But in order to achieve that goal, one has to understand the world through a scientific lense and focus their efforts on where it will do the most good.
+> The desire to fix the world is noble.
+But in order to achieve that goal, one has to first understand the world, then focus their efforts on where it will do the most good.
 >
 > Written: 25th June 2022